Asiliuxas/-Y2_SoftwareDev2_Lab_3/README.md

 # SoftwareDev2 Lab 3

-In this lab you will download the associated text file below

 1. Count the number of words in the text file (using java)

 2. Using previously developed methods count the number of vowels in the file and the average number of vowels per word